WriteWrote/Planets-game-art/README.md

 **Wishes:**
 1. Original satellites for each type of planet
-2. Planets with circles around them
-3. four stages of Protector-satellite
+2. four stages of Protector-satellite

 **Progress:**
 1. first eight planets
-2. seven satellites for each planet
+2. eight satellites for each planet
 3. planned next 1 planets and stages of Protector-satellites are changed on one type of Protector, just coloured differently
-NOTE: changes in plan: Protector-satellites will be as exemplares of one pattern, but with different colors.
-But the rest of simple satellites will have original shapes.

 **ToDo:**
-1. draw one more questionable planet
+1. draw one more planet
 2. cosmic space
 3. draw one type of Protector-satellite for prodaction